What's the latest on European travel restrictions?

 Germany

-- From the New Year, German and EU citizens are permitted travel, with each journey approved by the federal border police.
+- German and EU citizens are permitted to travel, with each journey approved by the federal border police.

 - Travellers from the UK and South Africa must submit proof of a negative COVID-19 test before entering the country.
 Entrants from some countries are required to self-isolate for 10 days.